chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/connectors/index.md

 In cases where a built-in or readily available connector does not meet specific needs, we encourage you to [build custom connectors](/GraFx-Developers/connectors/build-media-connector/).
 These connectors can be tailored for private use.

 Building a private connector allows integration with custom media providers and customization to meet specific requirements.

+### Default Connectors

+Each type of connector has a designated **default** connector, and there can only be one default connector per type.
+The default connector is the one that is automatically used in the Template Designer (TD) Workspace unless otherwise specified.

+For media connectors, **GraFx Media** is the default connector.
+This means that whenever you work in the TD Workspace and access media assets, the GraFx Media connector is used unless you configure another connector as the default.

+You can change the default connector by selecting a different one in the **Configuration** tab.
+However, only one default connector can be active per connector type (e.g., media or data).